Teen rebellion requires parental tenacity and persistence.

-When did you become aware of race?
+When did you become aware of race and your racial differences?

 I first became aware at age six that my skin color was different from other kids in my class.
 School integration was in full swing in Valley Station, Kentucky.
 As far as my classmates were concerned, my brown skin made me less intelligent and less attractive.
 When I saw images of successful, beautiful and significant people, they never looked like me.
 All the negative perceptions made me feel inadequate.